gpw13/augury/README.md

     than taking a generic modelling function it accepts a formula and additional argument passed to `INLA::inla()` to perform Bayesian analysis of structured additive models.
+-   `predict_forecast()` instead uses forecasting methods available from `forecast::forecast()` to perform exponential smoothing or other time series models on a response variable.

 Given that models might need to be fit separately to different portions of a data frame, such as fitting time series models for each country